kotfu/cmdsh/docs/commandloop.rst

 Command Loop Details
 --------------------

-Here's the specific steps that occur in the command loop:
+Here's the specific steps that occur each time through the command loop:

 #.
 Output the prompt
 #.
 Read input
 #.
 Parse input into a ``Statement`` object
 #.
 Call ``do_command`` method
+#.
+Call all registered post-execute hooks

 Postloop Hooks